Case Study

 Solution

-Playing its part in the growing industry of ready-to-eat meat products, Burns & McDonnell performed engineering services to expand the client’s existing case-ready pepperoni production facility.
-The 50,000-square-foot expansion was built to accommodate the need for new warehouse and shipping space as well as a new process line that increased the company’s capacity to produce fresh ground beef, beef and pork cuts, and meal kits ready for distribution to retail grocers.
+Playing its part in the growing industry of ready-to-eat pepperoni products, Burns & McDonnell performed engineering services to expand the client’s existing pepperoni production facility.
+The 50,000-square-foot expansion was built to accommodate the need for new warehouse and shipping space as well as a new process line that increased the company’s capacity to produce ready-to-eat pepperoni products for distribution to retail grocers.

-Reconfiguring the existing site was required in order to effectively facilitate the expansion.
-The project team redesigned the existing layout and maximized the functionality of the new space through the removal and relocation of existing equipment, and installation of new equipment used for grinding, blending, stuffing, slicing and packaging pepperoni.
+The project team redesigned the existing layout and maximized functionality of the new space through the removal and relocation of existing equipment, and installation of new equipment used for grinding, blending, stuffing, slicing and packaging pepperoni.
 Significant changes were also made to utilities, and to areas used for truck traffic and employee parking.

-The Burns & McDonnell design team included a process equipment engineer who collaborated with the client to obtain optimum efficiency from the operation of the new process line.
-From reviewing production schedules and analyzing design specifications to carefully appraising workflows, the engineer partnered with the client’s process engineering team throughout the expansion’s development.
+From reviewing production schedules and analyzing design specifications to carefully analyzing workflows, our team partnered with the client’s process engineering team throughout the expansion’s development.

 An internal process flow diagram was created for the new-build section of the space.
 The next task was designing a structure — one encompassing the new internal plan — that would connect to the existing structure.